Perfect Draft Series: Drafting 7th in a 12 Team PPR League

 Round 4, Pick 6 - WR Eric Decker

-According to Draft Analyzer, Decker’s ADP was 55 and my next pick after this one was 55th overall.
+According to Draft Hero, Decker’s ADP was 55 and my next pick after this one was 55th overall.
 I didn’t want to risk losing Decker, since the other options were Dion Lewis (who has never stayed healthy in his career) and Larry Fitzgerald (who faded last season with a healthy Michael Floyd around).
 Decker, like Marshall, was one of the most consistent WRs in 2015.
 With Ryan Fitzpatrick back, Decker should be a lock to be a WR2 again.
 Decker was WR14 in PPR last year, and posted double-digit points in every single game he played.
 Not even Antonio Brown, Odell Beckham, Julio Jones, or DeAndre Hopkins could say that last season.
 He posted 80 yards and/or a touchdown in every game.
 His 12 touchdowns could regress, but I could see his 1,027 yards increasing.

 Continue reading for round-by-round analysis.